 All the results presented in this section are extracted from a single run of STREAMER with proper parameters.
-As our preliminary results show, the regularity in the plots indicates there is a small variance on the runtimes, which induces a reasonable confidence in the significance of the quoted numbers.
-In the experiments, StreamingMaster and Aggregator run on the same node, apart from all the ComputeCC filters.
+As our preliminary results show, the regularity in the plots indicates there would be a small variance on the runtimes, which induces a reasonable confidence in the significance of the quoted numbers.
+In the experiments, StreamingMaster and Aggregator run on the same node, apart from all the computational filters.
 Therefore, we report the number of worker nodes, but an extra node is always used.

-To give an idea of the actual amount of computation, in the fourth column of Table 2, we report the time Streamer spends to update the CC scores upon 50 edge insertions by using all 63 worker nodes.
-We also present the speedup of parallel implementation on 64 nodes with respect to sequential non-incremental computation and sequential incremental computation.
-The Streamer framework is never sequential due to its distributed-memory nature and the pipelined parallelism, i.e., different filters are always handled by different threads even in the most basic setting with no filter replication.
-(Streamer uses at least the four filters of Figure 5, so at least four POSIX threads are always used.)
-Therefore, there is no sequential runtime for the Streamer framework.
-When we mention the sequential time, it refers to our previous work [27], which runs sequentially using a single core of the same cluster.
-As all the execution times given in this section, the times in Table 2 do not contain the initialization time.
-That is the time measurement starts once Streamer is idle, waiting to receive Streaming Events.
+To give an idea of the actual amount of computation, in the last column of Table 1, we report the time STREAMER spends to update the CC scores upon 50 edge insertions by using all 63 worker nodes.
+We present the parallel time and not the sequential time for two reasons: (1) Our framework is never really sequential, even using a single ComputeCC filter would not actually be sequential.
+(2) The sequential runtime on the biggest tested graph (soc-pokec) is prohibitive (estimated at about a month).
+As all the execution times given in this section, the times in Table 1 do not contain the initialization time.
+That is the time measurement starts once STREAMER is idle, waiting to receive Streaming Events.

-5.1 Basic performance results
+4.1.
+Basic performance results